SAMa: Material-aware 3D Selection and Segmentation: Evaluation

 \subsection{Results}

 We evaluate each method in 3D (after the point cloud lookup), along three axes: selection quality, robustness and multiview consistency.
 We report metrics on binary selection masks obtained by thresholding similarities against 0.5.
-Metrics are normalized to $[0,1]$; see Appendix B for details.
+Metrics are normed to $[0,1]$; see Suppl.
+Sec.
+B for details.

 [1]{$\mathbf{#1}$}